 Do you know every source of email for your domain?
 Are spammers trying to spoof your email domain for hacking or fraud opportunities?
 Are you complying with the best email practices to ensure inbox delivery?
 These are the questions that DMARC answers, giving you full control of email delivery for your company’s domain.

 At Postmark, email authentication has been extremely important to us from day one.
 We believe that anyone should be able to easily send emails with proper infrastructure, tools, and email standards without having to pay enterprise prices.
-DMARC, and our support of it, is a big part of this mission
+DMARC, and our support of it, is a big part of this mission.

 What is DMARC? #

 DMARC (Domain-based Message Authentication, Reporting & Conformance) is a standard that prevents spammers from using your domain to send email without your permission — also known as spoofing.
 Spammers can forge the “From” address on messages so the spam appears to come from a user in your domain.
-A good example of this is PayPal spoofing, where a spammer sends an email to you pretending to be PayPal in an effort to obtain your account information.
-DMARC ensures these emails get blocked before you even see them in your inbox.
+A good example of this is PayPal spoofing, where a spammer sends a fraudulent email to you pretending to be PayPal in an effort to obtain your account information.
+DMARC ensures these fraudulent emails get blocked before you even see them in your inbox.
 In addition, DMARC gives you great visibility and reports into who is sending email on behalf of your domain, ensuring only legitimate email is received.

 The good news is that DMARC is open and free for anyone to use, allowing you to secure your domain’s emails and gain control of your email delivery.
 All you have to do is follow the implementation steps in this guide and choose an ESP who supports DMARC.